Masks are required in all public spaces. Thank you for helping to keep yourself and Ashland safe and our businesses open.

 BY AIR –

 Aviation: The Rogue Valley International – Medford Airport is the 3rd largest commercial service airport in Oregon, serving the Southern Oregon region from the mountains to the coast and our California neighbors from the south.
 Located in Medford, just 15 miles north of Ashland, it is the region’s only commercial airport.
-Air transportation is provided by Alaska, Allegiant Air, American, Delta Connections, United, and United Express, offered through SkyWest.
-These carriers operate non-stop flights to/from San Francisco, Phoenix, Portland, Seattle, Los Angeles, Denver, Las Vegas and Salt Lake City.
-Ground transportation is available through a number of shuttles and taxi providers.
+Air transportation is provided by Alaska, Allegiant Air, American, Delta Connections, United, and United Express.
+These carriers operate non-stop flights to/from San Francisco, Phoenix, Portland, Seattle, Los Angeles, Denver, Las Vegas and Salt Lake City, as well as Mesa as a seasonal destination.
+Ground transportation is available through several shuttles, taxi providers and Uber/Lyft.
+We have shuttle service available between Klamath Falls and Brookings through Southwest Point Bus.
 For travelers wanting to explore on their own, five rental car agencies operate directly at the terminal.
-These include Alamo, Budget, Hertz, National and Enterprise.
+These include Alamo, Budget, Avis, National and Enterprise; with Hertz operating offsite just down the street.
 General and corporate aviation is supported by two fixed base operators; Jet Center and Million Air.
-A vintage KC-97 aircraft and a rendition of the Oval Office offer two unique spaces for meetings.
+A vintage KC-97 aircraft and a rendition of the Oval Office offer two unique spaces for meetings, as well as two standard conference rooms available for rental.
 Visit www.jacksoncounty.org or www.facebook.com/JacksonCountyAirportAuthority.

 General aviation is provided by our city-owned Ashland Municipal Airport at Sumner Parker Field located three miles from downtown Ashland.
 The airport has a 3,600 X 75-foot lighted runway and a SUPERAWOS weather station.
 Skinner Aviation, the fixed base operator (FBO), provides full services, from fueling and maintenance to tie-downs and hangar rentals, as well as aircraft rental and instruction.
 There are 80 aircrafts and three aviation businesses based onsite.
 This airport is also looking to expand through the private development of new rental and business hangars.
 Interested individuals should contact Skinner Aviation at (541) 482-7675 for more information.